-- o Decompression is supported with RGB8888, RGB1010102 and FP16 formats. - o Decompression is supported only with legacy tile Y surfaces. - Decompression support is limited to left-right cache line pair mode.
+- o Decompression is supported only with legacy tile Y or tile 4 surfaces. - Decompression support is limited to left-right cache line pair mode.
 Top-bottom mode is not supported. - o Decompression is not supported with 90/270 degree rotation. - Compressed displayable surfaces must be 16KB aligned and have pitches padded to multiple of 4 tiles.